Nutritional Information for Whole Wheat Flaxseed Bread (or any other recipe in our book): Using the USDA National Nutrient Database

 Thanks Peter!

-Using Fresh-Ground Whole Wheat Flour (and some highlights from our book tour)
+Using Fresh-Ground Whole Wheat Flour (and some highlights from book tour)

 scoopers-of-flour